 - Expenses associated with the repair of damage to a primary home under certain circumstances

 - Money necessary to prevent eviction or foreclosure from a primary home

-However, you should be aware that your plan administrator may not permit these hardship withdrawals, even if the IRS allows them.
-And you must not have other sources of funds to cover these expenses in order for the need to be deemed immediate and heavy.
+However, your plan administrator may not permit hardship withdrawals regardless of the circumstances.
+And, the IRS requirements specify that you must not have any other source of funds to cover the "immediate and heavy" expenses.

 What is a 401(k) and How Do They Work?

 Learn how these employer-sponsored retirement plans work and if they’re right for you.

 7 Things You Need to Know if You're Considering a 401(k) Loan

 You can borrow from your 401(k), but here's what to consider first.